CSWanigasooriya/CSWanigasooriya/README.md

 ### Hi there, I'm Chamath Wanigasooriya 👋

+Hi, I'm Chamath Wanigasooriya, a passionate self-taught full stack web developer and a freelance software engineer from Sri Lanka.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality.

 <!--
 **CSWanigasooriya/CSWanigasooriya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.